val-iisc/sketch-parse/valsketch/README.md

 All sketches must be stored in suitably named directories in `valsketch/static/sketches_svg` directory.
 The annotator tool only works with `.svg` files so make sure that sketches are of this format.

+## Usage

+To get started, use the command `python manager.py runserver`

+To see the annotator in action, watch this video [https://youtu.be/PYfA-FYgqDs](https://youtu.be/PYfA-FYgqDs)

+A few notes:
+  - Complete a full path to annotate an object part
+  - Object parts are inserted in FIFO manner.
+This means that if you wish to remove an already annotated wheel, then clicking on `-` button next to the part name `wheel` will remove the latest annotated wheel.
+Thus, you'll have to cycle back if you wish to remove annotation for an earlier `wheel`.
+  - The annotation ink sticks to sketch lines to make it easier for annotators.
+  - Press `Done` when you're done annotating a sketch.